-recruitment process outsourcing (RPO)
+What is recruitment process outsourcing (RPO)?

 How does RPO work?

-The company's HR management staff and the RPO service provider meet to create or discuss job descriptions.
-Then, the RPO team spreads the word about the job opening using its own recruiting methodologies and technology or the client's techniques and systems.
+The company's HR management staff and the RPO service provider then meet to create or discuss job descriptions.
+From there, the recruitment agency advertises the job opening using its own recruiting methodologies and technology, or the client's techniques and systems.
 Social media recruiting is a large part of RPO.

-As resumes arrive, the RPO service provider assesses the candidates and may circle back with the employer if there are disconnects that might mean the job description needs to be tweaked.
-The RPO team will gather and screen applicants and may shepherd likely candidates through pre-employment assessments if required.
-If the RPO process is successful, the employer will merely need to interview a small number of highly vetted candidates and make a choice.
+As resumes arrive, the outsourcer assesses the candidates and circles back with the employer if there are disconnects that indicate the job description needs to be tweaked.
+The RPO team also gathers and screens applicants using an applicant tracking system (ATS) that tracks and logs each applicant through the process.

 Benefits of RPO

 Hiring an RPO provider is considered one of the best strategies for successful recruitment.
 Outsourcing recruitment tasks provides organizations with a range of benefits, including the following:

 - Recruitment expertise.
 RPO is particularly useful for companies that don't have or aren't satisfied with their own talent acquisition teams.

 - Cost savings.
 Hiring an outside staffing agency in some cases can cost less than hiring an internal team for recruiting and hiring.